Subscribe to Home Ever After

 • Don’t buy any more food!
 Try to not purchase anything from the grocery store except for perishable items that you need for the week (milk, produce, baby supplies, etc.- you need those).

-Keep in mind that while you are in the using-it-up phase, you’ll probably be using the same inventory sheet for more than one week’s worth of meal planning.
+Keep in mind that while you are in the using-it-up phase, or Pantry Challenge, you’ll probably be using the same inventory sheet for more than one week’s worth of meal planning.
 Just keep crossing food off as you use it up.
 When planning your meals, don’t think about what sounds good for dinner.
 Instead, think of what meals can be made with the ingredients you are trying to use.
-A free tool I use to help with this is Recipe Matcher; you type in the ingredients you want to use up and it gives you recipes that use those ingredients.

 • Older foods get eaten because they’re not being pushed to the back of the cabinet by new groceries.